-St Augustine grass (or Stenotaphrum secundatum) is a coarse, dark green, warm-season grass indigenous to the Southeastern United States.
+St. Augustine grass (or Stenotaphrum secundatum) is a coarse, dark green, warm-season grass indigenous to the Southeastern United States.
 Its native range is from South Carolina, along the Gulf Coast and as far west as Texas.
 As a warm-season grass, St. Augustine grass is less cold tolerant than Bermuda and Zoysia grass.
 St. Augustine performs best in the bottom third of Georgia, but it can be found in lawns as far north as Atlanta.
-Because St. Augustine is subject to cold damage, Turf Masters will only treat St. Augustine lawns in the very most southern portions of our service area.
+Because St. Augustine grass is subject to cold damage, Turf Masters will only treat St. Augustine lawns in the very most southern portions of our service area.

 In areas where it can be safely grown, St. Augustine grass has some great qualities.
 St. Augustine grass spreads quickly via surface roots called stolons.
 This creates a thick, dense mat which crowds out weeds.
 Unlike other warm-season grasses, St. Augustine stays green late into the Fall, provided proper nitrogen levels are maintained.
 It also tolerates shade better than Bermuda grass and will thrive in soils with a pH of 5.0 to 7.5